Pupil Support Worker

 - Employee Rewards Hub

-This position is due to commence from September 2019 (subject to approved reference/DBS checks).
+This position is due to commence as soon as possible (subject to approved references/DBS check).

-If you have any further queries regarding how to apply please contact Adam Richardson, Principal Team Leader at Bramfield House School on 01986 784235.
+If you have any further queries regarding how to apply please contact Adam Richardson, Head of 38 week care on 01986 784235.

 Acorn Care and Education are committed to the safeguarding and promoting the welfare of children and young people.
 All successful applicants will be subject to fully Enhanced DBS.